 The Tucson Jewish Community Center hired me to take care of the companies website, graphic and social media needs in 2015.
 I did not design their website, but kept it up to date and and added advanced functionality to the site to help employees and website users.
 I created a tool for them that automates the process of making flyers.
 You fill out a form, press go, and you are fed back a beautifully designed flyer with all the proper branding, plus the links are converted automatically to short-links with a QR code for ease of use.
-This tool has saved the organization nearly $30,000 a year by reducing graphic designer fees.

 In April of 2015, I applied for, and was successful in acquiring, a Google Non-Profit Grant, which is an ongoing grant that supplies The JCC with $10,000 per month ($120,000 annually) in free advertising on Google.
 This increased the Marketing Department’s efforts ten-fold.
 The grant lead to the most successful summer camp season to date and a significant increase in program enrollment and membership.